Login

 On macOS

-application to generate ssh key pairs.
+Users are recommended to use the Terminal application to generate ssh key pairs.
 It is located in the utilities which can be accessed using the Finder.

 -